 You are also welcome to attend the worship session each morning in the St David's Lecture Theatre, the keynote speaker and the evening programmes each day.

-Lunch is included in the price and when you enrol you may also include meals and accommodation.
+Lunch is included in the price and when you register you may also include meals and accommodation.

 You may also register to attend any of the Workshops for FREE in the afternoons.

-Streams are confirmed when five or more people have registered for a particular stream (scroll down to see progress so far).
+Streams are confirmed when five or more people have registered for a particular stream.

 So many sermons and church education focus on the inner spiritual life and the importance of serving in the church.
 As a result the workplace and the home, the spheres where people spend most of their time, are ignored and even seen as threatening to the church and its programs.